Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: General discretisation principle

-where $\mu=\tfrac{\Delta t}{\varepsilon}$ and $\tfrac{\delta \BF}{\Delta x}$ is a consistent approximation of $\dpar{\BF}{x}$.
-As a result, \eqref{eq:3} is implicit, and in general non linear.
-In order to simplify the resolution, we consider a simpler scheme, where the source term discretisation remains the same and the Euler method is used on each sub-time step:
+As a result, \eqref{eq:3bis} is implicit, and in general non linear, because of the Maxwellian.
+In order to simplify the resolution, we consider a simpler scheme, where the source term discretisation remains the same and the forward Euler method is used on each sub-time step: